 - i) Waste materials are excreted from the small intestine through the cloaca. - ii) In birds, nitrogenous wastes are excreted as uric acid.
 In contrast, mammals excrete urea.
 But, urea is toxic unless it is greatly diluted.
-Consequently, mammals need to drink a lot of water, while birds are able to store nitrogenous wastes at very high concentrations without using so much water.
+Consequently, mammals need to drink a lot

+- of water, while birds are able to store nitrogenous wastes at very high concentrations without using so much water.
 This water conservation gives birds advantages, especially in arid conditions.
 Uric acid also has big advantages for egg layers because it doesn't need dilution and is insoluble in water.
-Consequently, much more nitrogenous waste can be stored in the small space within the egg than if it were in the form of urea. - products from the body.
+Consequently, much more nitrogenous waste can be stored in the small space within the egg than if it were in the form of urea. - iii) Salt glands are not a part of the digestive system, but they are involved in excreting waste products from the body.
 They are used to pump salts out of the blood and to help birds to maintain water balance.
 Not all birds have these glands (which lie just above the eyes); they are especially common in waterbirds that are associated with salt water.
 In some species, they allow birds to drink salt water without ill effects.